whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2026-spring/08-polygon-3d-modeling/08-09-polygon-modeling-rendering-exercises.md

 ### Render Image Requirements

 - Contain the Basic Block Model from the example.
 You can add more to the image or the model but there must be one modeled block.
-- Minimum 1920 x 1080 pixel render image
+- Minimum 1920 x 1080 pixel render image <!-- TODO how to change render image size maya video --> <!-- TODO how to change render image size blender video -->
-- Minimum of 2 lights (can have more lights)
+- Minimum of 2 lights (can have more lights) <!-- TODO how to add lights maya video --> <!-- TODO how to add lights blender video -->
 - Minimum of 2 objects, model and ground plane (can have many more objects)
 - Apply materials and/or shaders to objects and background